Saint Thomas More Academy

 From its inception until 2010, the Diocese provided a subsidy to keep STMA operating, that ceased in 2010.
 By 2012, STMA was operating in the black; the following school year began with 230 tuition-paying students.
 However, by the end of 2014, the school found itself again in financial woe, and the Diocese again stepped in with financial subsidies.

 In January of 2017, it was announced by agreement of Fr.
 James Lentini, Pastor of Holy Cross Parish and Most.
 Rev. W. Francis Malooly, Bishop of Wilmington, that effective July 1, 2017, the Diocese of Wilmington would relinquish control of the STMA (along with its financial commitment) to Holy Cross Parish.
 Holy Cross Parish in Dover, would administer STMA and make it its parish high school.
 Beginning with the start of the 2017-18 school year, the high school whose origin began with a parish high school, came full circle.
-In fall of 2018, STMA will celebrate its 20th anniversary, simultaneously Holy Cross High School would have celebrated its 60th anniversary.
+In fall of 2018, STMA celebrated its 20th anniversary, simultaneously Holy Cross High School would have celebrated its 60th anniversary.